-1. On an annual basis/the latest 12 months, a minimum of $70\%^{}$ of the fibre raw material that is used in the paper shall originate from forestry certified under the FSC or PEFC schemes, or or
+On an annual basis/the latest 12 months, a minimum of 70% (note \\) of the fibre raw material that is used in the paper shall originate from forestry certified under the FSC or PEFC schemes, or or

-2. The paper must be labelled as "FSC or PEFC recycled" or consist of 70% of recycled fibres,
+2. The paper must consist of a minimum of 70% of recycled fibres or be labelled as FSC or PEFC recycled,

 3. A combination of certified and recycled fibres.
-If the paper contains less than 70% recycled fibres, the content of certified fibre shall be calculated using the following formula.
+If the paper contains both recycled and certified fibres, the sum of these fibres shall in total be a minimum of 70%.